-Wastewater Septic Limitations
+Wastewater Disposal Limitations

 Like many smaller historic Vermont villages, Belmont evolved as a cluster of buildings on relatively small lots, eventually to be served by their own on-site septic systems.
 While this has served the community relatively well over the years, it has begun to cause issues more recently related to water quality, health, economic development and infill growth potential.
 Today, several of these aging septic systems have begun to fail, and it is anticipated that more private systems will likely begin to fail in the coming years.
 In some cases, it is believed that these failing systems are contributing to the contamination of Mill Brook, and Star Lake.
 This is coupled with a significant overlap of the recommended isolation zones for private septic systems and individual water wells on each property.
 This issue is illustrated in Map B - Existing Wellhead Isolation Zones (pg.
 10), where a 100 foot isolation zone for each approximate well location is shown overlapping with many adjacent properties and wastewater systems, creating potential water contamination and health issues.
 Although much of the village used to be served by the Mechanicsville Aqueduct water supply, reliability of that supply led many homeowners to abandon the aqueduct and drill their own on-site wells, which do not meet contemporary required separation distance from wastewater.
+This aqueduct however remains an important asset to the village serving as a potential backup water supply.